Lukibwoy/GymApp/README.md

 # GymApp

 GymApp is a web application for managing your nutrition plans.
-It helps you keep track of your diet goal
+It helps you keep track of your diet goa
 ## Features

 - Allows diet management